hugodecasta/remarkable-cloud-js/README.md

  - the ZIP MAP object is reprenseted by a flat JSON object.
  - each property represents a path.
-	- a path containing the ID uses the `{ID}` string to indicate the position of this ID
+	- a path containing the ID uses the `{ID}` string to indicate its position in the path
  - each value can be either a `string`, a `buffer` or a `JSON object`

 ZIP MAP sample